Physics-50/Module-1/docs/week4.md

 Please upload your figure to [gradescope](https://www.gradescope.com/courses/216639/assignments/906819){:target="_blank"} according to the instructions provided there (note that you will have to upload it more than once).
 Make sure to include both the figure and caption.

-The tentative rubric that will be used to evaluate this checkpoint is provided below.
+The tentative rubric that will be used to evaluate this deliverable is provided below.
 Please keep in mind that these rubric items are subject to change as we can never foresee all the issues that may arise.
 This is meant to give you a sense of how it will be graded.

 **Click on the below images to enlarge in a new tab:**
 [![Figure Mechanics Rubric](images/Mod1Deliverable_FigMechanicsRubric.png)](images/Mod1Deliverable_FigMechanicsRubric.png){:target="_blank"}